bparanj/crystal/computer/tools/antistatic-tool.md

 By using antistatic tools and following proper ESD prevention practices, you can protect sensitive electronic components and maintain a safe, static-free work environment.

-An antistatic tool is a device or implement designed to prevent or reduce the buildup and transfer of static electricity during handling of sensitive electronic components.
-Here's a brief overview:
+An antistatic tool is a device designed to prevent or reduce the buildup and transfer of static electricity during handling of sensitive electronic components.

 1. Purpose: To protect electronic components from damage caused by electrostatic discharge (ESD)